themayurkumbhar/themayurkumbhar.github.io/posts/getting-started.md

 ```

 * Layout part defines which layout to use while rendering index file.
-* Syntax `{% include filename.md %}` imports the files in your index file and expands contents to fit in single file.
+* Syntax `{% include filename.md %}` imports the files in your index file and expands the contents to fit in a single file.
   * github before generating website first imports all the contents and then renders the files conetent as HTML/CSS.

 #### 2. [\_config.yml](../../_config.yml) -

-  This file used to configure the configuration parameters which can be used by the github website genrator [Jekyll](https://github.com/daattali/beautiful-jekyll/blob/master/_config.yml).
-We will see the some basic requierd configurations which will enable us generate the porfolio website.
+  This file used to configure the configuration parameters which can be used by the github website generator [Jekyll](https://github.com/daattali/beautiful-jekyll/blob/master/_config.yml).
+We will see the some basic required configurations which will enable us to generate the portfolio website.

 * [config file](../../_config.yml) looks like below: